ethereum/solidity-blog/_posts/2021-01-26-solidity-developer-survey-2020-results.md

 ![Developer Interaction](/img/2021/01/DevInteraction.png)

-The majority of respondents feels welcome in the Solidity community and is confident in the work of the Soldity core team.
+The majority of respondents feels welcome in the Solidity community and is confident in the work of the Solidity core team.

 71% agree or somewhat agree to feeling welcome to contributing to Solidity.